-Tiwi Land Council will engage closely with various stakeholders in order to achieve its purposes, in a fit-for-purpose approach.
+Tiwi Land Council will engage closely with various stakeholders to achieve its purposes, in a fit-for-purpose approach.

-Stakeholder Purpose Tiwi Resources Pty Ltd Delivery of Ranger programs.
-(Tiwi Resources Pty Ltd have applied for grant funding for period commencing 1 January 2022) Tiwi Resources Pty Ltd Assist with mining tenements.
+Stakeholder Purpose Tiwi Resources Pty Ltd Assist with mining tenements.
 Tiwi Resources Pty Ltd Managing clan meetings and disbursement of incomes from the land.
-Tiwi Resources Pty Ltd Facilitating clan meetings in order to receive free, prior and informed consent of land uses.
+Tiwi Resources Pty Ltd Facilitating clan meetings to receive free, prior, and informed consent of land uses.
 Munupi Pty Ltd Managing clan meetings and disbursement of incomes from the land.
 Munupi Pty Ltd Assist in formation of an Aboriginal Corporation to received upfront township lease payments and economic development funds.
 Tiwi Enterprises Ltd Delivery of funerary service on behalf of Land Council.
-Assist with on island administration as requested.